Team-Nutshell/nml/_sources/nml/namespace/nml_rotate_float_vec3.rst.txt

 nml::mat4 rotate(const float angle, const nml::vec3& axis)
 ==========================================================

-Return a 3D rotation matrix according to the angle (in radians) and the axis.
+Return a 3D rotation matrix according to the angle (in radians) and the axis. *axis* should be normalized.

 The 3D rotation matrix is calculated this way: